DawsonGeist/SwaggerTokens/README.md

 The amount you added is logged as well as a description of the Accomplishment

 For this app to run the executable has to be in the original binary folder it is placed in when the app is built.
 So it is best to create a shortcut to the executable if you want to have it on your desktop without having the entire folder on your desktop.

+TODO:
+Redeem swagger tokens so that you can take a break?
+Create a timer that is displayed when you cash out?
+Alarm that rings when the timer is done?